Zero Trust Access to the Kubernetes API

 Overview

 In most environments, the K8S API is not exposed to the public internet.
-In such cases, you can use Banyan’s default Mutually Authenticated TLS (MTLS) flows for TCP services to provide your end users zero-trust access, regardless of their network location.
-K8S API traffic flows through the Banyan Access Tier and is wrapped in a MTLS tunnel (shown in the diagram below).
+In such cases, you can use Cloud Secure Edge’s (CSE) default Mutually Authenticated TLS (MTLS) flows for TCP services to provide your end users zero-trust access, regardless of their network location.
+K8S API traffic flows through the Access Tier and is wrapped in a MTLS tunnel (shown in the diagram below).

 We define the K8S API as a TCP Service (and not a Web Service) even though it uses the HTTP protocol because the K8S API is accessed via a CLI tool kubectl and not a web browser.

 1. End user requests access to a Kubernetes API server.
-User’s request is routed to Banyan.
+User’s request is routed to Cloud Secure Edge (CSE).

 3. Once verified, the device is then authenticated via their org’s identity provider.